Trademark Engine Logo

 What Are the Steps to Registering a Trademark?

-When you’re ready to register your trademark, follow these simple steps:
+When you are ready to register your trademark, follow these steps:

 1. Conduct a Thorough Trademark Search